 Had you told me 15 years ago that people would be learning singing online, sitting in front of a screen, I wouldn’t have laughed.
-‘Cause it’s not funny.’
+‘Cuz it’s not funny.
 I would be horrified.

-Sometimes we have no other option.
+The first online lesson I gave was in 2017.
 Former student Nick wrote me a message on Facebook, after I moved from Berlin to Amsterdam, and could no longer teach him: